You can sink a lot of money into furniture. If you dont buy carefully,

 forcing their customers either to visit the stores or to call for prices,

 thus making price comparisons time-consuming.
-On our Ratings Tables,
+On each firm's detailed ratings

-we list the companies' websitesand indicate if the websites list prices.
+page, we list their websiteand indicate if the website list prices.

-The best approach to compare prices among independent stores is to conduct
+The best way to compare prices among independent stores is through a competitive

-a competitive bidding process.
-Although it might be difficult to find several
+bidding process.
+Although it might be difficult to find several local stores

-local stores that stock the exact item you want, stores that at least carry
+that stock the exact item you want, stores that at least carry the same

-the make may be able to order the item for you.
-Use the following steps.
+furniture make may be able to order the item for you.
+Take the following

 First, get the make, model/style number, and fabric grade or number (for